Frequently Asked Questions

 Who is Austin Adventures?

-Austin Adventures is a family-owned and operated tour operator based in Montana.
-The Austin family consists of Dan, Carol, Kasey, and Andy who are all deeply involved with the company in different roles.
+Austin Adventures is a tour operator based in Billings, Montana specializing in adventure travel and multi-generation family adventures.
+The founding family of Austin Adventures includes Dan, Carol, Kasey, and Andy; who are all deeply involved with the company in different roles.
 We have a spectacular team of office staff and guides who serve as an excellent extension to the Austin family.

 How long has Austin Adventures been in business?

-Austin Adventures has a legacy dating back to 1974.
-The Austin’s have been involved with day-to-day operations since 1995.
+Austin Adventures has a legacy dating back to 1985.

 Where is Austin Adventures located?